Support for family members

 Our Online Forum provides a safe place to share experience for people with or affected by MND who are aged 18 or over.

-Younger family members can find information resources and support on our hub for children and young people, which includes a page for parents and guardians.
+Younger family members can find information and support on our hub for Children and young people, which includes help for parents and guardians.

-See our helpline contact details at the bottom of this page or find out more about MND Connect on their own page.
-The team can provide support, information, and guidance on our services and wider support.
+MND Connect can provide support, information, and guidance on our services and wider support.
 They can also listen if you just need to talk.
 The helpline also assists health and social care professionals who provide support to families affected by MND.
+See our MND Connect helpline page for more detail.

 Email: youngconnect@mndassociation.org